graylt/portfolio/README.md

 css grid for layout
 css flexbox for details/containers

-javascript for more detailed functionality jquery for quick functions
+javascript & and jquery were used for more detailed functionality/actions:
+-image carousel/slideshow
+-resume
+-main navigation and scroll

 // approach:

 tried to incorporate an incremental method by breaking down the end project goal into smaller goals

-// link to live site vie netlify
+// link to live site via netlify:

 site link: https://triciagray.netlify.app/index.html